lilyzhou2002/Mario-Maze-Runner2/README.md

 HOW TO RUN THE GAME:
 1. Make sure you have Python 3.9, and pygame installed
-2. Download "Mario Maze Runner" folder
+2. Download "Mario Maze Runner" zip folder
+3. After it's downloaded, unzip the folder to see the contents inside
-3. Double-click "main.py" to run the game!
+4. Double-click "main.py" to run the game!
 Note: If this fails, then right click on main.py, and click on "Edit With IDLE 3.9".
 Then hit F5 to run the game.

 HOW TO PLAY THE GAME:
 1. Move with arrow keys.